 Current liabilities are comprised of current obligations (both accounts payable and accrued liabilities) that are due currently, or in the next 12 months as well as advances of grant and government subsidy revenue that have not yet been earned.
-In 2019, the Corporation borrowed on a line of credit, which had an outstanding balance of \$53,889 at December 31, 2019 and received a note payable in the amount of \$120,000.
+In 2019, the Corporation borrowed on a line of credit, which had an outstanding balance of \$52,143 and \$53,889 at December 31, 2020 and 2019, respectively.
+In 2019, the Corporation also received a note payable in the amount of \$120,000.
 These amounts are due within 12 months of the financial statement date.